Tips & Tricks

 • Examples:

-• "The CRM platform: simple to set up, easy to use" (Monday),
+• “The CRM platform: easy to set up, simple to use” (Monday),

 • “Turn Emails into Revenue” (Mailchimp),

-The introductory text signals to the target group that they are in the right place.
-This short text (approx. two sentences) answers the following questions:
+The introductory text signals to your target audience that they are in the right place.
+This short text (about two sentences) answers the questions:

 Examples:

-• "For SMEs looking for reliable hosting with personal support."
+• “For small and medium-sized businesses looking for reliable hosting with personal support.”

 What should visitors do?

-• Make the button visible and use active wording (e.g., "Try for free," "Get started now," "Book a demo").
+• Make the button text visible and action-oriented (e.g., “Try for free,” “Get started now,” “Book a demo”)

-• Optional: small addition below the button to build trust (e.g., "No credit card required")
+• Optional: a small addition below the button to build trust (e.g., “No credit card needed”)

-Use an image or screenshot that shows the product/offer:
+Use an image or a screenshot that shows the product/offer:

-• As close as possible to actual use
+• As close as possible to real-world use

 • No generic stock images